Bidirectional EV Chargers Review

 Issues with Bidirectional EV charger standards

-While bidirectional EV charging is a new, exciting technology, progress has been very slow and most governments have not certified bidirectional chargers due to grid compliance and regulatory issues.
+While bidirectional EV charging is a new, exciting technology, progress has been very slow, and most governments have not certified bidirectional chargers due to grid compliance and regulatory issues.
 Vehicle-to-grid (V2G) standards are difficult and complex as they regulate the power, safety and electrical requirements when discharging energy into the grid.
-UL9741 is a proposed safety standard still under development for bidirectional EV charging system equipment, built around the UL1741 (safety standard) and the IEEE1547 standard for interconnecting distributed energy resources (DER) with electrical power systems.
+In North America, UL9741 is a proposed standard applicable to bidirectional EV charging system equipment, built around the UL1741 (safety standard) and the IEEE1547 standard for interconnecting distributed energy resources (DER) with electrical power systems.

-The latest standard for communication between an EV and a bidirectional charger is ISO 15118:2014 - Road Vehicles - Vehicle-to-Grid Communication Interface.
+The latest international standard for communication between an EV and a bidirectional charger is ISO 15118-20, which specifies a Vehicle-to-Grid Communication Interface.
 The purpose of this standard is to detail the communication between an EV (BEV or a PHEV) and the EVSE (Electric Vehicle Supply Equipment), more commonly known as an EV charger.

 List of Bidirectional EV chargers